 Woolly Rhinoceros

-The Woolly rhino (Coelodonta antiquitatis) was a species of rhino which was found in the Eurasian steppes during the Pleistocene epoch.
-As its name suggests, this animal was typically characterized by a thick coat which had two types of hair.
-Several theories about the extinction of Woolly rhino have been put forth, with hunting by the Neanderthal man being cited as one of the most prominent reasons for the same.
-There do exist some sources which suggest that this species – along with other Pleistocene megafauna, became extinct as it was not able to cope up with the climate change which followed the ice age.
-The carbon dating studies of Woolly rhinoceros fossils suggest that this species existed on the planet until 8000 BC.
+The Woolly rhino (Coelodonta antiquitatis) was a species of rhinoceros found in the Eurasian steppes during the Pleistocene epoch.
+As its name suggests, it had a thick coat of two different types of hair.
+Several theories have been proposed for its extinction, with hunting by Neanderthal humans being one of the most prominent.
+Other sources suggest that, like much of the Pleistocene megafauna, the woolly rhino simply could not cope with the climate changes that followed the ice age.
+Carbon dating of woolly rhinoceros fossils shows the species survived until around 8000 BC.

 Caspian Tiger